Ozzie Albies Preview, Player Props: Braves vs. Cubs

-On Tuesday, Ozzie Albies (.674 slugging percentage in past 10 games, including three home runs) and the Atlanta Braves play the Chicago Cubs, whose starting pitcher will be Justin Steele.
+On Wednesday, Ozzie Albies (hitting .378 in his past 10 games) and the Atlanta Braves play the Chicago Cubs, whose starting pitcher will be Jameson Taillon.
 First pitch is at 7:20 PM ET.

-In his most recent game he had a one-hit showing (1-for-5) against the Nationals.
+He collected two extra-base hits in his previous game (2-for-4 with two doubles) against the Cubs.

 Sportsbook Promo Codes